All Products

 <backuplocation-name> Available 3m36s 38m

-The console displays "The service role required by the current component has not been authorized"
+Why does the console show "The service role required by the current component has not been authorized" (AddonRoleNotAuthorized)?

-The cloud resource authentication logic for the migrate-controller component in ACK managed clusters was optimized in migrate-controller 1.8.0.
-When you install or upgrade the component to this version for the first time, the Alibaba Cloud account must complete the cloud resource authorization.
+Starting from migrate-controller 1.8.0, the cloud resource authentication logic for ACK managed clusters was updated.
+The first time you install or upgrade to this version, the Alibaba Cloud account must complete authorization.

-• If you are logged on with an Alibaba Cloud account, click Authorize to complete the authorization.
+• If you are logged in with an Alibaba Cloud account, click Authorize.

-• If you are logged in as a RAM user, click Copy Authorization Link and send the link to the Alibaba Cloud account for authorization.
+• If you are logged in as a RAM user, click Copy Authorization Link and send it to the Alibaba Cloud account holder for authorization.

-The console displays "The current account has not been granted the cluster RBAC permissions required for this operation"
+Why does the console show "The current account has not been granted the cluster RBAC permissions required for this operation" (APISERVER.403)?

-The console interacts with the API server to submit backup and restore jobs and retrieve real-time job status.
-The default permission list for cluster O&M engineers and developers lacks some permissions required by the backup center component.
-The primary account or permission administrator needs to grant these permissions.
+The console interacts with the API server to submit and monitor backup and restore jobs.
+The default permission sets for O&M engineers and developers are missing some permissions required by the backup center.

 kind: ClusterRole